sa-tre/satre-specification/docs/source/standard.md

 #### 1.7.2 Training delivery

-The ability of the organisation to deliver training.
+The ability of the TRE organisation to deliver training.

 | Statement | Guidance |
 | --------- | -------- |